lundregan/desmoscorp-website/content/stances/drm.md

 ### Our Policy

-We think DRM is fair and helps us make sure the hardwork we put into games.
+We think DRM is fair and helps us make sure the hard work we put into games.

 Our games are published through Steam which is a DRM platform.
 It handles licensing and account activation of games for us.